 The Nomads and Nature of Kyrgyzstan Tour is a chance to live the nomadic lifestyle in the heart of Kyrgyzstan.
 Overnight in yurt camps, learn carpet weaving from villagers and ride horseback riding through mountains as you experience the diverse landmarks of Son Kul Lake, Burana Tower and Konorchek Canyon.

-On the backdrop of Kyrgyzstan’s perfectly chiseled mountains and unspoiled lakes, nomadic Kyrgyz tribes slowly dispersed to the territory’s farthest regions, and today their legacy is preserved and enhanced by the Kyrgyz mountain people.
-Be it the villagers of Kochkor, who carry on the craft of Kyrgyz felt carpet making, or the shepherds and herdsmen that congregate around Son Kul, the largest freshwater lake in Kyrgyzstan that charms man and beast alike with its beauty, the hinterlands of Central Kyrgyzstan are still teeming with life.
+Among Kyrgyzstan’s perfectly chiseled mountains and unspoiled lakes, nomadic Kyrgyz tribes dispersed to the territory’s farthest regions, and their legacy is still preserved today by the Kyrgyz mountain people.
+Be it the villagers of Kochkor, who carry on the craft of Kyrgyz felt carpet making, or the herdsmen that congregate around Son Kul, the country’s largest freshwater lake, the hinterlands of Central Kyrgyzstan teem with life.